Environmental impact of shipping: Indirect Pollution

 Improper waste management during routine operations leads to the disposal of food packaging and other plastic items into the marine environment.

 Environmental and Ecological Impacts of Plastic Pollution

 Plastic pollution in the oceans can be classified by size: macroplastic (>20 mm), mesoplastic (5–20 mm), microplastic (<5 mm), and nanoplastic (<1000 nm).
 These pollutants have significant environmental and ecological impacts.

 Impacts of Large Plastic Debris

 Large plastics, such as lost cargo, pose a serious threat to marine life, causing entanglement and ingestion risks that affect mobility, respiration, and feeding behaviors in marine species.

 Microplastic and Nanoplastic Pollution

 Larger plastic debris breaks down into smaller particles, transforming into microplastics that disperse throughout the marine environment.
+Microplastics are also present in cruise ship watewater from laundry and cosmetic products.
 These microplastics absorb toxic substances, acting as carriers for persistent organic pollutants.
 By 2014, over 5 trillion plastic particles were floating on the ocean's surface, weighing nearly 270,000 tons.
 These particles, when ingested by marine organisms, can bioaccumulate, impacting marine ecosystems and potentially affecting human health.